 Moving to Berlin From London

-Most of those who move from the UK to Germany prefer Berlin as their destination and continue their living in a capital city.
+Most of those who move house from the UK to a city in Germany, prefer Berlin as their destination and continue their living in a capital city.
 However, there is a tough procedure for starting a new life in Germany’s capital, especially if you are not an EU citizen.

 See the complete guide on how to find a place to live in Berlin.